Gravebot/Gravebot/README.md

 **Overwatch**
 - `!ow` - Help
-- `!ow averages region battletag` - Player average stats
+- `!ow averages` *region battletag* - Player average stats
-- `!ow time played region battletag` - Heroes most played
+- `!ow time played` *region battletag* - Heroes most played
-- `!ow games won region battletag` - Heroes with the most wins
+- `!ow games won` *region battletag* - Heroes with the most wins
-- `!ow win percent region battletag` - Heroes with the highest win percentage
+- `!ow win percent` *region battletag* - Heroes with the highest win percentage
-- `!ow eliminations region battletag` - Heroes with the most eliminations per life
+- `!ow eliminations` *region battletag* - Heroes with the most eliminations per life
-- `!ow kill streak region battletag` - Heroes with the highest kill streak
+- `!ow kill streak` *region battletag* - Heroes with the highest kill streak
-- `!ow multikill region battletag` - Heroes with the most multikills
+- `!ow multikill` *region battletag* - Heroes with the most multikills
-- `!ow objective kills region battletag` - Heroes with the most objective kills
+- `!ow objective kills` *region battletag* - Heroes with the most objective kills

 ### Music:
+- `next` - Shows the song that will play next
+- `pause` - Pauses the playback
+- `playing` - Shows the currently playing song
+- `queue` - Shows the song queue
+- `request` *Youtube URL* - Request a song to be played
-- `!request` -
+- `resume` - Resumes the playback
-- `!vjoin` -
+- `skip` - Skips the currently playing song
-- ``
+- `stop` - Stops the playback, leaves the channel and deletes all songs from the Queue
+- `vjoin` *channelname* - Joins the voice channel the user is in, unless a name is specified

 #### Other:
 - `!ayylmao`